-In recent years, intermittent fasting has become an increasingly popular dietary approach.
-Whether you’re trying to lose weight, improve your insulin sensitivity, boost your cognitive performance, or alter your hormonal profile, there are many reasons that people try intermittent fasting.
+There’s always a new fad or trend when it comes to health and nutrition, all with the promise of helping an individual get to their goals that much faster or more efficiently.
+In recent years, intermittent fasting has become that trend, and is increasingly becoming a more popular dietary approach.
+Whether you’re trying to lose weight, improve your insulin sensitivity, boost your cognitive performance, or balance your hormonal profile, there are many reasons why people try intermittent fasting.

 One of the most common questions among people interested in intermittent fasting or new to the dietary approach is, “Can you drink coffee while intermittent fasting?”
 Many people rely on their morning coffee to jump-start their day, so not being able to drink coffee while intermittent fasting can potentially be a deal breaker in terms of adopting the diet for coffee lovers.